skuligowski/md-docs/README.md

 `docs.start(paths, [options])`

-Scans all paths to files that contain markdown content, generates the documentation site and runs this site on the http server.
+Scans all paths to files that contain markdown content, generates the html site and runs this site on the http server.

 ### paths

 Type: `Array|String`

-Paths to files, or glob patterns that contain markdown content with valid the **yaml header**.
+Paths to files, or glob patterns that contain the markdown content with the valid **yaml header**.

 ### options